Laxmikant-talakeri/weather_web/README.md

 Project Link: [https://github.com/Laxmikant-talakeri/weather_web](https://github.com/Laxmikant-talakeri/weather_web)
 ```

-This README file provides an overview of your project, including its features, how to get started, usage instructions, contribution guidelines, license information, and contact details.
+This README file provides an overview of weather_app project, including its features, how to get started, usage instructions, contribution guidelines, license information, and contact details.
 Feel free to customize it further to fit your specific project needs.